MultiScott/ComposableContacts/README.md

 ## Motivation

-Interaction with [Contacts](https://developer.apple.com/documentation/contacts) using modern swift 6 and TCA
+Interaction with [Contacts](https://developer.apple.com/documentation/contacts) using modern swift 6.
+Contacts is unforgiving (runtime crash if you dont specifically check every field on the item)

 ## Installation